 \section{Introduction}

-Recently, Mourrat \cite{mourrat2019parisi,mourrat2020extending,mourrat2020nonconvex,mourrat2023free} initiated a novel Hamilton--Jacobi equation approach to studying the limit free energy of mean-field spin glass models.
-After interpreting the inverse temperature as the temporal variable, and enriching the model by adding a random magnetic field with a parameter viewed as the spacial variable, one can compare the enriched free energy with solutions to a certain Cauchy problem of a Hamilton--Jacobi equation.
+\rrv{The interplay between statistical mechanics and PDEs has been extensively studied (see, e.g., \cite{bogolyubov1984some, brankov1974model, choquard2004mean}).
+In this work, we focus on Hamilton--Jacobi equations arising in spin glass models.
+This connection was first explored by Guerra~\cite{guerra2001sum} in the replica-symmetric regime and was later extended to various settings~\cite{barra1,barra2,abarra,barramulti,barra2014quantum}.
+Our motivation stems from the recent works of Mourrat~\cite{mourrat2019parisi,mourrat2020extending,mourrat2020nonconvex,mourrat2023free}.} By interpreting the inverse temperature as the temporal variable and enriching the model with a random magnetic field, whose parameter serves as the spatial variable, one can compare the resulting free energy with solutions to a certain Cauchy problem for a Hamilton--Jacobi equation.

 Let us give an overview of these equations.
 The spatial variable, denoted by $\varrho$, lives in $\cP^\uparrow$ the set of monotone probability measures on $\S^D_+$, the cone of $D\times D$ positive semi-definite matrices (see Section~\ref{s.monotone_measure} for definitions and properties of monotone probability measures) for some fixed $D\in\N$.
 Formally, the equation is of the following form: